Skip to content

 • Rename its room — the room name is the node's friendly label everywhere and is sent to the assistant as context.
 It is server-owned: stored in configs/nodes/<node_id>.yaml, applied live if the node is connected and otherwise pulled on its next connect (so you can name a node before it's ever booted).
 Identity is the stable node_id, so renaming a room never orphans its config.

-• Set up / calibrate audio — the Set up / calibrate audio… button opens a guided wizard (device → silence → wake word).
+• Set up / calibrate audio — the Set up / calibrate audio… button picks the audio device, then launches the guided calibration session (the same one "Hey Kenzy, calibrate" runs).
 See Calibrating a node's audio below.
 The raw audio keys (audio_device, sample rates) also remain in the settings list for direct editing / pre-seeding an offline node.

 • Edit per-node settings — audio device + sample rates, wake-word threshold/VAD, silence/VAD timing, wake-word models, sound files, volume (a slider), and the node's log_level / log_capture_level.
 Saved values are written to configs/nodes/<node_id>.yaml and live-re-pushed to the connected node.
 Each key shows a live or restart badge: live keys apply immediately on save; hardware keys are applied on the node's next boot or via the Restart button.
 Options with a fixed set of values (log levels, on/off, etc.) are dropdown choosers; numeric fields are number inputs.